 How private is Atlas VPN?

-It goes on to state the kind of data its apps do collect, but we determined this did not include any user online activity.
+It goes on to state the kind of data its apps do collect, but we determined this did not include any user activity.
 On the other hand, Atlas VPN would be able to create a pretty illustrative user profile.
 Of course, this is simply what Atlas VPN states, with no official audit to back these claims.
 Hopefully that's all in due course as it further integrates with Nord Security best practice.

 How fast is Atlas VPN?

 When it comes to carrying out our performance tests, we used a Windows 10 machine to connect Atlas VPN to the nearest location in both the US and UK.
 To test speeds, we utilize a number of speed test sites and tools, noting down at least five results.
 This process is repeated three times using WireGuard and OpenVPN to get a broad picture on the kind of power each VPN can offer.

 In this instance, Atlas VPN doesn't offer OpenVPN support, so we ran our tests on its IKEv2 protocol.
 In the US this saw half-decent results, recording a range of 260-320Mbps.
 In the UK things were a touch slower at 200-225Mbps, but still fairly mid-range.